Studio Theatre names new managing director | WTOP

 As managing director, Licthenberg will oversee the theater’s operations, finances and fundraising, working alongside Artistic Director David Muse.
 In its fiscal year ending August 2016, the nonprofit reported $6.6 million in revenue.

-At Theater J, Licthenberg created a new mission and strategic plan and oversaw the renovation of the theater’s facility, the Irwin P. Edlavitch Building, 1529 Sixteenth St. NW.
-Theater…
+At Theater J, Licthenberg created a new mission and strategic plan and oversaw the renovation of the theater’s facility, the Irwin P. Edlavitch Building, 1529 16th St. NW.
+Theater J,…